How much is each session?

 - There is a $10 refund fee for each refunded transaction.
 Refund fees are non-refundable, non-transferable, and may not be applied to your balance.

-- A full refund minus refund fees is permitted until June 1, 2020, or up to 21 days prior to the start of the session.
+- A full refund minus refund fees is permitted up to 10 days prior to the start of the session.

 - Partial payments will be refunded based on the information above for the total session cost and subject to applicable Refund Fees.

 - The refund and cancellation policy also applies towards tuition paid for Before Care, After Care, and the Junior Staff Program.

 - Cancellation requests must be submitted in writing to firstname.lastname@example.org or email@example.com.Please see the Registration Policies and Procedures – Conservancy Summer Camps.